rayanesouuuu1234/student/_posts/2024-1-12-cptideation.md

 - Ethan: Work on the frontend in this project, I will focus on the coding part and how the website will interact with the user.
 I will also try and help with the styling of the website.

 ### Theme/Style
+- Adventurous theme by using tropical colors
+- Background will consist of images of diverse landscapes and iconic landmarks
+- Clean and minimalist layout to keep focus on travel content.
+- Card-based design for displaying the travel locations